-- (a) A student who failed or discontinued one or more modules in a semester, must repeat the concerned module(s) in the first next semester in which the module(s) is/are presented by the Faculty. - (b) Approval can be granted in terms of the General Academic Rules to present additional modules up to a maximum of 32 credits. - (c) Students who failed two or more modules need to consult with the Academic Advisors of the Faculty to determine a reasonable credit load. - (d) The UFS progression rule for undergraduate students will apply to students in the mainstream programme.
-The progression rules in Faculty Rule E1.6(e) to (g) will apply to students in the first to third year of the extended programme.
-The UFS progression rule for undergraduate students will apply to students in the fourth and fifth years of the extended programme. - (e) To be admitted to the second year of study of the extended curriculum programme for the LLB (study code BC3400E1), a student must, in the first year of study, have passed the prescribed mainstream modules, namely LPSN1512 (8 credits) and LCON1523 (12 credits), and have obtained an additional 48 credits in the prescribed foundational modules, namely CSIL1511 (4 credits), CSIL1521 (4 credits), LSKL1514 (16 credits), EALL1508 (32 credits), MTDL1504 (16 credits) and LSKL1524 (16 credits).
-Students who do not meet these requirements will not be readmitted.

-- (f) Students who are registered for the extended LLB curriculum programme and who, after two years of study, have not passed all the modules of the first year of the programme, will not be readmitted to the programme. - (g) Students who are registered for the extended LLB curriculum programme and who, after three years of study, have not passed all the modules of the first and second years of the programme, will not be readmitted to the programme. - (h) A student who has already twice registered for a particular module and who still fails to comply with the pass requirements, will only be granted one further opportunity to re-register for the module based on exceptional merit and with the approval of the Dean of the Faculty of Law.
+- a.
+A student who failed or discontinued one or more modules in a semester, must repeat the concerned module(s) in the first next semester in which the module(s) is/are presented by the Faculty. - b.
+Approval can be granted in terms of the General Academic Rules to present additional modules up to a maximum of 32 credits. - c.
+Students who failed two or more modules need to consult with the Academic Advisors of the Faculty to determine a reasonable credit load. - d.
+The UFS progression rule for undergraduate students will apply to students in the mainstream and extended programme.
+The progression rules in Faculty Rule E1.6(e) to (g) will additionally apply to students in the first to third year of the extended programme. - e.
+To be admitted to the second year of study of the extended curriculum programme for the LLB (study code BC3400E1), a student must, in the first year of study, have passed the prescribed mainstream modules, namely LPSN1512 (8 credits) and LCON1523 (12 credits), and have obtained an additional 48 credits in the prescribed foundational modules, namely CSIL1511 (4 credits), CSIL1521 (4 credits), LSKL1514 (16 credits), CALL 1508 (32 credits), MTDL1504 (16 credits) and LSKL1524 (16 credits).
+Students who do not meet these requirements will not be readmitted. - f.
+Students who are registered for the extended LLB curriculum programme and who, after two years of study, have not passed all the modules of the first year of the programme, will not be readmitted to the programme. - g.
+Students who are registered for the extended LLB curriculum programme and who, after three years of study, have not passed all the modules of the first and second years of the programme, will not be readmitted to the programme. - h.
+A student who has already twice registered for a particular module and who still fails to comply with the pass requirements, will only be granted one further opportunity to re-register for the module based on exceptional merit and with the approval of the Dean of the Faculty of Law.
 In the case of a service module, both the Deans of the Faculties involved will have to grant approval.
 However, only the Dean of the Faculty of Law needs to grant approval for an elective that is presented by another Faculty in the second year of the mainstream LLB curriculum and third year of the extended LLB curriculum programme.